- Home

 During KS4 students will be creating two coursework projects which make up 60% of their GCSE and one exam project worth 40%, which concludes with a 10 hour practical exam to make their final outcomes.

-For the first project, students will be asked to study and explore insects, birds, plants and nature found in Britain through a variety of media.
+Component 1 is made up of two projects.
+Students will be asked to study and explore insects, birds, creatures, plants and nature found wild in Britain through a variety of media.
 They will critically examine and analyse the work of artists/ designers.
-They will respond to a design brief which requires them to design and make art for a National Trust shop.
+They will respond to a design brief which requires them to design and make art and products for a National Trust shop.
 There will be opportunities to experiment with textiles, illustration, painting, lino printing and photography within this project.
+In the second project they explore the theme ‘Identity’ through a choice of portraiture drawing and painting or 3D sculpture.
+There will be opportunities to draw, paint, use photography, ceramics, wire and modroc.
+Students will be exploring contemporary artists, designers, illustrators and developing their ideas through a range of media and create projects that communicate their ideas towards their outcomes.

 KS5

-AQA Art and Design A-level in Art Craft and Design.
+AQA Art and Design A-level in Art Craft and Design, Fine Art, Textiles, Graphics or 3D.

-In KS5 art and design students start by experiencing a range of artwork shops, where they will experience different techniques and develop skills for developing their own ideas.
+In KS5 art and design students start by experiencing a range of artwork shops, where they will experience different techniques, through a range of media and develop skills for developing their own ideas.
 They embark on an extended project of a theme and direction of their choice.
 This creates their own personal investigation project for their coursework element worth 60% of their ‘A’ level grade.
 At the start of February in year13 students start their exam project in which they investigate, experiment and explore ideas and create art.
 It concludes with a 15 hour exam where they complete a final series of artworks for their project.

 Exam Board